johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

    name.
 This enables verification of the SIG(0) public key of the remote MSA once communication starts.

-Example: given the following SIGNER record for a remote MSA:
+Example: given the following HSYNC record for a remote MSA:

 zone.example.
-IN SIGNER ON msa.provider.com.
+IN HSYNC ON AGENT msa.provider.com.

 The local MSA will look up the URI record for msa.provider.com: